honux77/ubox-msx/docs/tools.md

 #### Configuration

-The map importer requires a configuration file in JSON format that provides information about the valid entities in the map.
+The map importer may require a configuration file in JSON format that provides information about the valid entities in the map, but only if the Entities layer is used.

 For each entity it expects: